 The large open area to the north of the former trailer and an accumulation of wasted 0.30 carbine ammo cans, stripper clips, and cartridge brass (which has since been removed) in the woods approximately 360 feet north of the former target line suggest that the range may have extended farther north prior to 1970.
-This area is referred to on Figure 2-2 as the waste ammo can area.
+This area is referred to on Figure 2 as the waste ammo can area.
 Some older maps and drawings also portray a longer rifle range (up to 200 yards in length).

 The range is surrounded by woods to the west, north, and east.
 A 30- to 40-foot high embankment rises along the south and west sides of the site.
 Areas to the north and east are relatively flat.
-No surface water drainage paths were observed at the site, probably due to very permeable sand/gravelly surface soils.
-If surface water runoff does occur, flow is probably toward lower-lying marshy areas to the west and east.